Elvis Mutapčić

 Elvis Mutapčić (born July 19, 1986) is a Bosnian-American former mixed martial artist who competed in the Middleweight and the Light Heavyweight division of the Ultimate Fighting Championship (UFC).

 Mixed martial arts career

 Early career

 Mutapčić compiled a professional mixed martial arts record of 13-2 winning various regional titles before signing for World Series of Fighting in April 2013.

 World Series of Fighting

 In April 2013, Mutapčić signed a multi-fight deal with World Series of Fighting.

 Mutapčić was expected to make his WSOF debut against Jesse Taylor at WSOF 5.
-The New Jersey Athletic Commission cancelled the fight after seeing Mutapcic take an unknown and unapproved medication backstage before the fight.
+The New Jersey Athletic Commission cancelled the fight after seeing someone from Mutapcic’s camp take an unknown and unapproved medication backstage before the fight.
 The fight was rescheduled for WSOF 7.
 He lost the fight via unanimous decision.

 Mutapčić then faced Kelvin Tiller on August 9, 2014 at WSOF 12.
 He won the fight via unanimous decision.

 Ultimate Fighting Championship

 Mutapčić made his UFC debut at light heavyweight on January 17, 2016 as a late-notice opponent against Francimar Barroso at UFC Fight Night: Dillashaw vs. Cruz.
 He lost the fight via unanimous decision.

 Mutapčić then moved to middleweight and faced Kevin Casey on June 4, 2016 at UFC 199.
 The fight ended in a split draw.

 Mutapčić then faced Anthony Smith on December 3, 2016, at The Ultimate Fighter 24 Finale.
 He lost the fight via TKO in the second round.

 In February 2017, Mutapčić was released from the UFC.